Should You Work Out When You’re Sore?

 Soreness after exercise isn't always cause for alarm, if you know how to tell the difference between common post-exercise soreness versus more serious pain.

-When it comes to working out, if you subscribe to the theory, “No pain, no gain,” — even if you’re super sore — you might be walking the line between major gains and possible injuries.
+When it comes to working out, if you subscribe to the theory, "No pain, no gain"—even if you're really sore—you might be walking the line between major gains and possible injuries.

-Soreness isn’t always a cause for alarm, in fact, it’s very common — especially after an intense workout.
-Still, there’s a delicate balance between when to add more reps and when to recover, or cross-train.
-Working out when you’re sore won’t necessarily lead to being benched, as long as you identify the difference between muscular soreness and injury-related pain.
-It’s also important to know how to help your body recover when bouts of soreness set in.
+Soreness isn't always a cause for alarm, in fact, it's very common—especially after an intense workout.
+Still, there's a delicate balance between when to add more reps and when to recover or cross-train.
+Working out when you're sore won't necessarily lead to needing to take time off, as long as you identify the difference between muscular soreness and injury-related pain.
+It's also important to know how to help your body recover when bouts of soreness set in.

 One thing is for sure: Soreness shouldn't be used as a benchmark of progress, but rather an important signal from your body.